Ukrainian Orthodox Church (Moscow Patriarchate): Russian invasion of Ukraine

 In June 2022 the Moscow Patriarchate decided to re-transfer Crimea from the Ukrainian Church of the Moscow Patriarchate by creating the Metropolitanate of Crimea.
-Since the 2014 Russian annexation of Crimea the Ukrainian Orthodox Church (Moscow Patriarchate) had kept control of its eparchies in Crimea.
+Since the 2014 Russian annexation of Crimea the Ukrainian Orthodox Church had kept control of its eparchies in Crimea.
 The UOC continues to list the Crimean eparchies and has not recognized any change to its territorial boundaries based on decisions taken by the ROC.
+On 27 March 2023, Archbishop Viktor (Kotsaba) said that the territories of the Ukrainian Orthodox Church include the Crimea and Donbas areas of Ukraine.